cloudant/sabisu/README.md

  * UILOGIN_USER: username to log into sabisu webui or api
  * UILOGIN_PASSWORD: password to log into sabisu webui or api
  * CUSTOM_FIELDS - an array of custom fields_
+    example: `[{"name": "environment", "path": "client.environment", "facet": true, "type": "str", "index": true}]` more examples: see config.rb
+    name = name of the attribute (will be the field name in sabisu) path = path to the attribute with the sensu event facet = include in faceting (statistics).
+Only supports ints and strings (not boolean, arrays, hashes, etc) type = variable type this attribute value will have, supports [ str, int, url ] index = make this attribute searchable

 Development Environment
 =======================

 To setup sabisu for local development,

-1. first setup/install [RVM](https://rvm.io/) (or something like it).
+1. first setup/install [RVM](https://rvm.io/) (or something like it, ie [rbenv](http://rbenv.org/)).
 Its a good idea to keep your dev environment separate from your system ruby.
 2. clone the repo locally
-3. Create a `.env` file to setup your environment variables (see `Environment Variables` above).
+3. Create a `.env` file to setup your environment variables (see [Environment Variables](https://github.com/cloudant/sabisu/blob/master/README.md#environment-variables) above).
 4. Source the file (`source .env`)
 5. Next run `bundle install`
 6. To startup sabisu locally, run `foreman start`